WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 A 0.3 % coordinator fee will be taken from fresh coins bigger than 0.01 BTC.
 Smaller ones don't pay coordinator fee at all, according to the _PlebsDontPay_ threshold.

-The round starts either as soon as enough inputs have been registered, or after the input registration time is reached and as long as the minimum number of inputs is satisfied.
+The round starts either as soon as the number of registered inputs reaches the maximum, or after the input registration time is reached and as long as the minimum number of inputs is satisfied.
 Just leave Wasabi running in the background of your computer, as coinjoining takes time.

 Remixing is free, as well as coinjoining coins 1 hop from coinjoin, although, Bitcoin network fees still do apply.